 Fees are directly tied to the scope of work.
 To arrive at a fee amount, we analyze the client’s past grant activities.
 We look at related materials to see if there are boilerplate pieces we can reuse, and any other information we can draw on to lay a foundation for our writing work.
-Hourly Rates – In the East Bay, the standard rates billed to clients for grant writing and related consulting services stretch from $75 to $200 per hour.
-The median rate is $95 per hour – this is the starting rate for our agency.
-Flat Rates run from $500 to 3,000 for small, quick turn-around projects and $3000 – 11,000 for larger, more complex and detailed projects.
+Hourly Rates – In the East Bay, the standard rates billed to clients for grant writing and related consulting services stretch from $100 to $200 per hour.
+Flat Rates by project run from $500 to 3,000 for small, quick turn-around projects and $3000 – 11,000 for larger, more complex and detailed projects.
 Flat rates vary by such factors as the lead-time to prepare and turn around the proposal, the complexity of the project, the proposal’s length, the amount of the grant request, and the time needed to complete the assignment.
 We also vary rates by the type of grant source: foundation, corporation, city, county, state, and federal.
 Advance Payment – We generally require 50% of the total contract to be paid in advance.
-Balance due will be paid upon delivery of the completed proposal or within either 15 days or 30 days after delivery.
-Retainer Arrangement – A monthly retainer, usually $3,000 to $6,000, is set for services to occur on an ongoing and regular basis.
+Balance is due upon delivery of the completed proposal.
+Retainer Arrangement – A monthly retainer, usually is set for services to occur on an ongoing and regular basis.

 Time to complete grants: Before delving into the project, we will have to do some investigation and research into your organization and the program for which we will be writing the request.
 Expect our staff to gather information through interviews and other means to get a good grasp on the project and acquire sound knowledge of the organization.
 This helps if the organization will retain our services for the long haul, as we will then be able to help you seek other grant opportunities.